JustinHaffendenGH/Help-me-choose/movies_suggestions.md

 ## Overview
 The current `movies.html` page provides a basic movie discovery experience with random selection and basic filters.
 Below are suggestions to enhance functionality, user experience, and features.

+## Status & Recent Work
+- Favorites system migrated to a dedicated `favorites.html` page (reads/writes the canonical localStorage key `"favorites"`).
+The in-page favorites panel was removed, export/import/clear controls were added, duplicate CSS was deduped, and a headless smoke test verifies rendering.
+- A small helper `seed-favorites.html` was removed from the repo; changes have been committed to `main`.
+- Next recommended actions: add a brief README note about the migration and optionally add an end-to-end test (Playwright/Puppeteer) for browser-level verification.

 ## UI/UX Improvements
 - **Responsive Design**: Ensure the layout works seamlessly on mobile devices.
 Consider using CSS Grid or Flexbox for better adaptability.
 - **Dark Mode Toggle**: Add a toggle for dark/light mode to improve user comfort, especially for movie enthusiasts who browse at night.